 When establishing TCRs, as described in sections 4.3.2.2 and 4.3.2.3, general agreements are made on weekly TCRs.
 It may happen that when the details are worked out in the VAB process, these general agreements turn out to be insufficient to achieve a proper allocation.
-In this case, weekly TCRs form part of the allocation and the priority rules in the ad hoc phase apply.
+In this case, weekly TCRs form part of the allocation and the priority rules above apply.